satusdev/bedrock-forge/docs/provisioning.md

 ## Prerequisites

-Before running the script, ensure the following are configured and available:
+Before running the scripts, ensure the following are configured and available:

 **Remote Server:**